-Desertcart Delivers 1 Million Items In 2025, Marks 70% Year-On-Year Growth
+Desertcart Delivers 1 Million Items in 2025, Marks 70% Year-on-Year Growth

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Desertcart, the UAE-born e-commerce platform known for bringing globally unavailable products to local shoppers, has officially surpassed 1 million orders since the start of 2025.
-This milestone marks a 70% increase in orders compared to the previous year , underscoring the platform's rapid growth across emerging markets.
+(MENAFN- Makers PR) Desertcart, the UAE-born e-commerce platform known for bringing globally unavailable products to local shoppers, has officially surpassed 1 million orders since the start of 2025.
+This milestone marks a 70% increase in orders compared to the previous year, underscoring the platform’s rapid growth across emerging markets.

-With a mission to make“what you can't find locally” easily accessible, Desertcart continues to expand its footprint across 100+ countries , while doubling down on key markets like the UAE, Saudi Arabia, and India .
-The company also celebrates a thriving community of 30,000 pro members -loyal subscribers who enjoy enhanced shopping benefits and exclusive deals.
-“Our vision has always been to close the product availability gap for customers in the region.
-These numbers reflect that people are not only looking for variety-they're looking for access.
-And Desertcart is delivering just that,” said Rahul Swaminathan, CEO of Desertcart.
-While traditional marketplaces cater to local inventories, Desertcart unlocks a world of products that aren't typically available in local retail ecosystems.
-Whether it's niche beauty brands, specialized electronics, or rare F&B items, the platform gives customers the power to shop without borders.
-“We're just getting started.
-The next phase is about making global shopping feel local-seamless, fast, and curated to what each customer truly wants,” added Miquel Pancorbo, COO at Desertcart .
-Following the surge in growth, Desertcart plans to enhance its global logistics capabilities and deepen customer experience through AI-powered personalization and faster delivery times.
-About Desertcart: Founded in the UAE, Desertcart is a global e-commerce platform that empowers customers to access products not typically available in their home countries.
-With operations in over 100 markets, Desertcart is redefining cross-border shopping for the Middle East and beyond.
+With a mission to make “what you can’t find locally” easily accessible, Desertcart continues to expand its footprint across 100+ countries, while doubling down on key markets like the UAE, Saudi Arabia, and India.

-With a mission to make“what you can't find locally” easily accessible, Desertcart continues to expand its footprint across 100+ countries , while doubling down on key markets like the UAE, Saudi Arabia, and India .
-The company also celebrates a thriving community of 30,000 pro members -loyal subscribers who enjoy enhanced shopping benefits and exclusive deals.
-“Our vision has always been to close the product availability gap for customers in the region.
-These numbers reflect that people are not only looking for variety-they're looking for access.
-And Desertcart is delivering just that,” said Rahul Swaminathan, CEO of Desertcart.
-While traditional marketplaces cater to local inventories, Desertcart unlocks a world of products that aren't typically available in local retail ecosystems.
-Whether it's niche beauty brands, specialized electronics, or rare F&B items, the platform gives customers the power to shop without borders.
-“We're just getting started.
-The next phase is about making global shopping feel local-seamless, fast, and curated to what each customer truly wants,” added Miquel Pancorbo, COO at Desertcart .
-Following the surge in growth, Desertcart plans to enhance its global logistics capabilities and deepen customer experience through AI-powered personalization and faster delivery times.
-About Desertcart: Founded in the UAE, Desertcart is a global e-commerce platform that empowers customers to access products not typically available in their home countries.
-With operations in over 100 markets, Desertcart is redefining cross-border shopping for the Middle East and beyond.
+The company also celebrates a thriving community of 30,000 pro members—loyal subscribers who enjoy enhanced shopping benefits and exclusive deals.

 Legal Disclaimer: